becdetat/spirit-box/README.md

-# spirit-radio
+# Spirit Box

-An Arduino-controlled spirit radio - an AM crystal radio that scans up and down the frequency range
+An Arduino-controlled spirit box - an AM crystal radio that automatically scans up and down the frequency range.